iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> Getting any assistance with mental help is almost impossible in my area for adults.
+Having this app has been a lifesaver.<br> :date: __2021-07-08 00:34:57__

+> I really live using this app!
+The doctors I have encountered have been awesome snd I would recommend it to anyone!!<br> :date: __2021-07-06 03:29:02__

 > Doctor was very good, the app was a little shaky.<br> :date: __2021-06-29 21:30:31__